 Continuing Educational Credits

 This learning activity has been developed in collaboration with the University of Pittsburgh School of Nursing.

-Participants successfully completing this activity will be awarded one (1) continuing nursing education contact hour.
+Participants successfully completing this activity will be awarded one (1) nursing professional development pharmacotherapeutic contact hour.

 The University of Pittsburgh School of Nursing is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.